truefinder/tonbi/README.md

 # TONBI
-TONBI is web source auditing tool for security researcher, It supports various sever-side platform such as Laravel, Symphony, CakePHP, ...
+TONBI is web source code auditing tool for security researchers, It supports various web applications based on sever-side platform such as Laravel, Symfony, CakePHP, ...

+_Waring : TONBI is not an all-automated tool, but give you an efficient method for full manual source code auditing for your web systems_

 ## Install
 Download tonbi